3. Workspaces and Role-based Access Control¶

 In each area of available privileges there is an Allow all privileges option.
 This privilege automatically grants all privileges for that area.
 If a new privilege is in a future version of SystemLink, users with Allow all privileges will automatically be granted the new privilege upon upgrade.
 If this behavior is undesirable, refrain from using Allow all privileges.

 When creating and assigning roles, it is best practice to provide users with the minimum number of privileges to perform their work.
-SystemLink has granular privileges for services and application in the product.
-These privileges also include access to individual SystemLink applications such as Systems Manager and Test Monitor.
+SystemLink has granular privileges for services and applications in the product.
+These privileges also include access to individual SystemLink applications such as Systems Management and Test Insights.

 If a user has a role that grants access to an application in any workspace that application will be available to the user at all times.
 If a user has not been granted access to an application in any workspace that application will be hidden from the navigation menu.